raymondworkshop/old.myblog/_posts/language/2020-01-01-notes-tv-shows-friends.md

 abstract: "notes about TV shows like 'Friends'"
 ---

+#### Modern love s105
+You know when you move into a place and you visualize this whole new amazing life for yourself?

+Can we just forget that that happened ?

+I really had no expectation that this would happend tonight.

+I'll make sure he does.

+you'd stay if the roles were reversed.

+It got the quality of slightly decadent espionage, people always **associate me with**

+For me, it's paralyzing. and so I have no bandwidth left for actual experience.
+Does it make sense?

+People are so **concerned to put on** (努力展示) this big front normally, but now you've seen me my most vulnerable.

+> I'm sorry
+> What's that cause of death?
+> was he sick for long?

 #### Modern love season 1
 Plus, if you **strike out** (不成功), you don't have to skulk off into the night, empty-handed like a total loser